alfazzafashion/django-easyblog/README.md

 Register the Django app in the settings.py

 ### INSTALLED_APPS

-2. Including the App URLs to the Project URLs file Create a new urls.py file in the App and then link it to the project urls.py file.
+Create a new urls.py file in the App and then link it to the project urls.py file.
 Hence, in project/urls.py, add the code:

 ~~~